AladdinHammodi/learn-html-forms/README.md

 1. Add fields for:
    - an email address
    - a telephone number
-   - a group of radios to choose your preferred method of contact (email or telephone)
    - a textarea for a message
    - a marketing-consent checkbox
 1. The data submitted should look something like this: